waleking/SparseTP/README.md

 ```
 bash runningExample2.sh
 ```
+After running, the resulting topics are listed in result/mathematics_K100_iteration1000.txt
 |  | Top 10 phrases in the topic, the number in the bracket shows the times it appears in the corpus|
 |---------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | topic 0 | graph theory(743.0),undirected graph(299.0),directed graph(279.0),planar graph(262.0),complete graph(251.0),planar graphs(249.0),chromatic number(200.0),bipartite graph(153.0),independent set(143.0),hamiltonian cycle(127.0)                                                               |